pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     :param algorithms: A
         :class:`~cryptography.hazmat.primitives.ciphers.CipherAlgorithm`
-        provider such as those described
+        instance such as those described
         :ref:`below <symmetric-encryption-algorithms>`.
     :param mode: A :class:`~cryptography.hazmat.primitives.ciphers.modes.Mode`
-        provider such as those described
+        instance such as those described
         :ref:`below <symmetric-encryption-modes>`.
     :param backend: A
         :class:`~cryptography.hazmat.backends.interfaces.CipherBackend`
-        provider.
+        instance.

     :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if the provided ``backend`` does not implement